rostro36/Notes/Big Data/Week 08/08_questions.md

 	- Top: Only collect the top values.
 	- TakeSample: Take a **random** sample of outputs.
 	- Reduce: Apply a reduce function to the previous RDD.
-- What is the workflow of a Spark job?
-	- The user builds the pipeline of transformations, but requesting the action then triggers the execution of that pipeline.